 Style-wise, there are many throwback jean trends to embrace this season.
 The 90s is back.
 Big time.
 If you don’t have a pair of straight jeans in your wardrobe, head to Levis.
 70s flares have also received a fashion homecoming.
 This retro silhouette was seen on the Dior and Celine catwalks for AW21 and you don’t need a designer budget either.
 Head to Zara, Hollister, and H&M. Or independent sustainable fashion brands Aspiga, Baukjen and Sezanne.
 Throw on some statement jewellery, a blazer, and an easy cross-body bag.

-“Go for green” has been the reoccurring trend in 2021 and is still the hero colour this autumn.
+“Go for green” was the reoccurring trend in 2021 and is still a hero colour this autumn.
 But we are not talking pastel shades.
 It’s the bold, and brash, emerald green – a hue to get you noticed.
 And, very easy to seamlessly blend into your wardrobe.
 This punchy shade will make every outfit you wear stand out.
 Here are a few of my favourite picks including this luscious emerald suede bag and knee high boots from British brand Fairfax.

 Since its re-emergence on last autumns catwalks, love for the humble sweater vest has garnered such momentum, it’s now at the top of the fashion charts.
 This ‘grandpa’ fashion staple has been transformed.
 From Fair Isle patterns to oversized cable knits, these are way beyond the sweater vests from the '90s.
 A personal favourite of mine is the cream boyfriend v-neck style from H&M. Great for layering on top of over-sized shirts and under big blazers.